ponzaaa/signal_project/README.md

 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

+## UML Diagram

+A UML Class diagram is also included under the directory *uml_diagrams*.
+Here follows a brief explanation of the rationale behind it, as well as a short summary of the classes' uses and relationships.

+**HealthyDataGenerator** class contains the main method and takes and parses input from the user.
+It then calls each of the Generators' classes, which all implement the **PatientDataGenerator** interface.
+Each of those classes contain an output method, which calls/uses some class that implements the **OutputStrategy** interface, pre-decided from the input.
+Those classes then are responsible for the outputting of the randomly generated health data for the indicated number of patients.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.